 Sumner County has in place the NRP, which the City of Wellington is a participating entity.
 The NRP is a tax rebate program that is designed to return 95% of property taxes paid for a term of five (5) years.
 The NRP covers the entire City with two exceptions.
 (See Below) The program applies to qualifying new residential, commercial, and industrial developments and existing residential, commercial, and industrial developments with improvements of $5,000 or greater.
 Application for the NRP is made to the Sumner County Appraiser’s Office and is required prior to ANY work on the property.
+More information is available on this flyer.
 Contact the Sumner County Appraiser for full details.

 Downtown District – Wellington

 For this designation, projects must be located in the City of Wellington and within the following area:

 Beginning at the center of the intersection at Jefferson Street and West 11th Street, thence east along the centerline of 11th Street 780 feet to the center of the intersection at C Street and East 11th Street; thence south along the centerline of C Street 2,600 feet to the intersection at C Street and South 4th Street; thence west along the centerline of South 4th Street 780 feet to the center of the intersection at Jefferson Street and South Fourth Street; thence north along the centerline of Jefferson Street 2,600 feet to the point of beginning.

 Tax rebates for qualifying property within the confines of the downtown district shall be for a period of 10 years at 95%.
 Qualifying properties must be property zoned and classified as Commercial.

 This designation applies only to projects located within the corporate limits of the City of Wellington and within the following area: